Angraecum: Description

 Angraecums are quite varied vegetatively and florally, and are adapted to dry tropical woodland habitat and have quite fleshy leaves as a consequence.
 Most are epiphytes, but a few are lithophytes.

 The long-lasting flowers are racemose and grow from the leaf axils.
 They are mostly white, but a few are yellow, green or ochre.
 They all have a long spur at the back of the labellum (lip).

 In the case of Angraecum sesquipedale, a species from Madagascar, on observing the 30 cm spur in the lip, Charles Darwin made the hypothesis that, since the nectar was at the bottom of the spur, a pollinator must exist with a tongue at least that long.
 Otherwise the orchid could never be pollinated.
 At the time, he was not believed.
 However, in 1903, the predicted pollinator was discovered, a hawk moth then named Xanthopan morganii praedicta ("praedicta" meaning "the predicted one").
 It has an appropriately long proboscis.
 The specific name sesquipedale means "one foot and a half", referring to the length of the spur.
 This is an example of mutual dependence of an orchid and a specific pollinator.

 Taxonomy

-It was described by Jean-Baptiste Bory de Saint-Vincent in 1804 with Angraecum eburneum as the type species.
-With in the tribe Vandeae it is placed in the subtribe Angraecinae.
+The genus was described by Jean-Baptiste Bory de Saint-Vincent in 1804 with Angraecum eburneum as the type species.
+Within the tribe Vandeae it is placed in the subtribe Angraecinae.

 Etymology

-Despite the genus's distribution being largely confined to Africa and its offshore islands, the genus name is a latinization of the Indonesian and Malay word anggrek ("orchid"), itself ultimately from Javanese ꦲꦔ꧀ꦒꦿꦺꦏ꧀ (anggrék, "orchid").
+Despite the genus's distribution being largely confined to Africa and its offshore islands, the genus name is a latinization of the Malay word anggrek ("orchid"), itself ultimately from Javanese ꦲꦔ꧀ꦒꦿꦺꦏ꧀ (anggrék, "orchid").